FalixNodes-Software/KB-articles/content/_posts/other/discord/2025-06-16-create-discordjs.md

     > You can skip this step by setting the NodeJS version in the settings page.

 8. The server should now start your Discord bot.

+> More information about hosting and creating a custom discord.js bot can be found [here](https://discordjs.guide/creating-your-bot/).